NeuroLIAA/visions/README.md

 }
 ```

-The exact materials used for the paper can be found at the [SVRHM branch](https://github.com/FerminT/VisualSearchBenchmark/tree/SVRHM).
+The exact materials used for the paper can be found at the [1.
+NeurIPS 2022 branch](https://github.com/FerminT/VisualSearchBenchmark/tree/NeurIPS), [2.
+SVRHM 2021 branch](https://github.com/FerminT/VisualSearchBenchmark/tree/SVRHM), [3.
+Frontiers in Systems Neuroscience repository](https://github.com/gastonbujia/VisualSearch).